loyola-chicago-english/graduate-handbook/handbook.md

 A full-time student will usually carry three courses per semester, or, for Graduate Assistants entering the classroom as instructors, two courses and one teaching assignment.
 Course loads for part-time students are worked out on an individual basis.
-All students funded by the Department or the Graduate School are considered full time.
+All students funded by the Graduate School are considered full time.

+See also the [Graduate School Academic Policies], "Student Enrollment Status," under the section "Enrollment in Courses."

 ## Registration

 Both new and continuing students must complete the process of registration before every semester in which they are either attending classes or writing their dissertations.
 A schedule of courses for the upcoming term is available a few months before classes are scheduled to begin.

-To register for graduate courses you must first consult with the Director of Graduate Programs.
+To register for graduate courses you must first consult with the Graduate Programs Director: see [Advising].
 Once your selections are approved, they will be entered into the system by the Administrative Assistant to the program, completing the registration process.
 Graduate students do *not* register for courses themselves, but you must check [LOCUS] to verify your registration each semester.